rkruk/R.A.T.-Cyborg-Mouse-on-Linux/README.md

 ==============================================================

-All settings are fully customizable and transferable between different mouse models (non MadCatz (Saitek) too).
+All settings are fully customizable and transferable between different mouse models (MadCatz & Saitek).

-I believe that the problem with 'setting up' multi button mouses (I mean mouses with more then 2 or 3 buttons) in the linux environment is wider than MadCatz R.A.T. series) and this instruction could be be used with other mice makers/models/vendors.
+I believe that the problem with 'setting up' multi button mouses (I mean mouses with more then 2 or 3 buttons) in the linux environment is wider than MadCatz R.A.T. series) and this instruction could be be helpfull as a reference with other mice makers/models/vendors.

 ==============================================================